vivipolli/seinsight/DORAHACKS_README.md

 3. **⛓️ Blockchain Publication**: Verified signals are published to SEI oracle
 4. **🔐 Immutable Storage**: All data becomes permanently verifiable on-chain

+### **Real-World Use Cases**

+**For Entrepreneurs:**
+- "Prove to investors that community sentiment supports your idea"
+- "Show historical data that your market timing is right"
+- "Verify that your product addresses real community needs"

+**For Investors:**
+- "Verify market signals before making investment decisions"
+- "Track sentiment changes over time for due diligence"
+- "Prove your investment thesis with immutable data"

+**For the Community:**
+- "Hold platforms accountable for data manipulation"
+- "Create permanent records of community sentiment"
+- "Build trust through transparent market intelligence"

 ### **Technical Integration Points**